 - Small electrical items – such as irons and kettles (please put them in carrier bags to keep cables tucked safely away).

 These new items are additional to your food waste bin and your current recyclables which include:

 - Tins and cans

 As residents will be able to recycle so much more every week, including bulky items such as cardboard and mixed plastics, your grey wheeled bin will be collected every three weeks.

 Most household will be given an additional 75 litre reusable sturdy sack with a Velcro seal in which to collect their extra recyclables.

 Residents have been asking the council, through surveys, to help them recycle more and waste less for some time and in autumn 2015 more than 1300 households in two East Devon areas trialled the new service.
 The trials in Exmouth (The Colony) and new Feniton, proved so successful, that residents asked for the service to continue.

-In preparation for the new service starting in Exmouth, the council has been holding an extensive and ongoing public awareness campaign and recycling officers have been talking to residents at information days which will continue over the next few months.
+In preparation for the new service in Exmouth, the council has held an extensive and ongoing public awareness campaign and recycling officers have been talking to residents at information days which will continue over the next few months as the service prepares to extend to the rest of the district.
 Why not come along and have a chat with our team at one of our events?